 - In about 3 miles, turn left onto NC 181 South

-- In about 6.5 miles, turn right onto Gingercake Road – the second intersection with Gingercake Rd.
+- In about 6.3 miles, turn right onto Gingercake Road (the second intersection with Gingercake Rd – look for sign for Table Rock and Gingercake Estates).
 This is about four miles south of the Blue Ridge Parkway intersection.

 - A half-mile down Gingercake Rd, stay left on National Forest Road 1264 toward Table Rock.
 The pavement ends in a mile.

-- Continue another 2.5 miles on the unpaved road to the Hawksbill parking area on left – big boulders mark parking spots.
+- Continue another 2.5 miles on the unpaved road to the Hawksbill parking area on left.
 The trail is on right side of the road.

 Note: The National Forest Service road is normally open year-round to Hawksbill, but sometime closes due to wintry weather.